wilson-lin0/WeekView/README.md

 Create a task and view it in the task queue, or create an event and watch them appear on the week view.

 Write a quick note to yourself, or have an inspirational note to pick you up.
-See each event or task up close with the mini viewer, and see how your week's progressing with the overview.
+Sort tasks and events by name or duration, and see how your week's progressing with the overview.

 Change your layout to the vertical layout, or add some links to your bullet journal.